Advice for Sailing in Fiji

-Many anchorages and coral reefs in Fiji are overseen by local villages who use the areas as their fishing grounds.
+Many anchorages and coral reefs in Fiji are overseen by local villages that use the areas as their fishing grounds.
 While you’re welcome to anchor in many village bays across Fiji, it is customary to present a sevusevu (gift) first to the village chief.
 The most accepted gift is yaqona (kava root), which is a good idea to buy in bulk from the mainland before you visit various villages.
 More remote villages will also appreciate basic stores, schoolbooks, stationary and both school and medical supplies.
 Learn more about village protocol in Fiji Village Etiquette: What to Do When Visiting a Fijian Village.

 8. Be Aware of the Marine Reserves

 Marine reserves and marine protected areas are for looking not touching!
 While Fiji has a small number of marine reserves, such as the Namena Marine Reserve, Kiuva “Koula-Mai-Wai” Marine Reserve and Atlas of Marine Protection website.Marine Reserve, there is a whole lot of marine protected areas, especially around resort islands.
 See a full list of MPAs in Fiji on the